dchaplinsky/translit-ua/README.rst

 translit-ua
 ===========

-Transliteration for ukrainian language that uses officialy approved rules for python 2.6+ and python 3+
+Transliteration (romanization, latinization) for ukrainian language that uses rules officialy approved by The Cabinet.
+Translit-ua works with python 2.6+ and python 3+ and has doctests.

 Installation
 ==================================